The TMI factories, all located in Dickinson, ND, each utilize some of the furniture industry’s leading equipment technology.

 TMI has 25 independent dealers located across the United State, which includes 46 sales offices.
 TMI's dealers are responsible for promoting the TMI products to owners, architects, general contractors, and construction managers.
 They are also responsible for bidding, project managing, and installing TMI products.

-TMI has been under the average DART (Days Away Restricted Time) rates of 3.1 for U.S. manufacturing companies four out of the past five years.
-We achieved a rate of 0.5 in 2015, and 0.9 in 2016.
+TMI has been under the average DART (Days Away Restricted Time) rates of 3.7 for U.S. manufacturing companies four out of the past five years.
+We achieved a rate of 0.9 in 2016 and 2017, and we are currently at 0.5 in 2018.
 The TMI manufacturing division reached 385 consecutive days without a lost time accident during 2016.

 TMI’s focuses on its customers.
 Forming positive business relationships with dealers, architects, and contractors is essential to success in the construction industry.
 Positive customer business relationships are created by communicating face to face, keeping commitments, working professionally, and treating customers with respect.